Lower Extremity Orthotics Lab

 Lymphedema Management Program

 Patients who undergo surgery to remove cancerous tumors may experience lymphedema, especially when lymph node dissection occurs.
 Lymphedema is a condition in which excess fluid collects in tissue and causes swelling.
 It may occur in the upper or lower extremities after lymph vessels or lymph nodes in the underarm or groin are removed or treated with radiation.
-Study of this condition is a relatively new field for physical therapy in the United States.
 Changes in the lymphatic transport system usually result in lymphedema, which can lead to impairments from pain, decreased strength, and/or range of motion.
-Therapists work to reduce impairments and decrease functional limitations, using a combination of techniques to reduce the lymphedema.
+Therapists work to reduce impairments and decrease functional limitations using a combination of techniques to reduce the lymphedema.
 Through manual lymph drainage, elevation, compression bandaging and exercises, the patient usually experiences a reduction in pain, increased range of motion and strength and overall improvement in quality of life.
-With proper management these patients are usually able to return to work and to maintain satisfactory social lives.
+With proper management these patients are usually able to return to work and maintain satisfactory social lives.

 The pediatric program emphasizes an interdisciplinary team approach in the management of children with disabilities and disease processes.
 The team evaluates patients with metabolic, neurologic, genetic, infectious and oncologic diseases.
 The team assures proper contacts are made for home physical therapy, works with the school system, and consults with the primary therapist.
 The team is involved with various NIH institutes or Centers as collaborators on research studies.
 The main goal of the pediatric program is to minimize disability, and help the children get back to their favorite play activities.